Set up Package Manager

 The compute pool size you choose is dependent on how you plan to use your instance of Package Manager.

-Once you click Continue, Package Manager will begin to provision.
-This will take roughly 10 minutes to create the compute pool and start the Package Manager container.
-The compute pool size can be resized later as well, taking about 15 minutes.
+Once you click Continue, Package Manager begins to provision.
+It takes roughly 10 minutes to create the compute pool and start the Package Manager container.
+You can resize the compute pool after initial configuration, which takes about 15 minutes.

 Wait for Package Manager to start